goweiwen/addressbook-level2/doc/UserGuide.md

 #### Changes from level 2
 * Address is split into block, street, unit, and postal code
+* Informs the user when storage file is read-only instead of crashing

 #### Changes from level 1
 What's different from AddressBook-Level1: